 |Page by page scrolling||Content scrolls one page at a time as the user presses the arrow keys while pressing Option.|

 Respect the user’s scroll bar settings.
 Let the user decide whether scroll bars are visible.
-Avoid placing controls inline with a scroll bar because doing so causes scroll bars to appear even when they’re set to be transient.
+Avoid placing controls inline with a scroll bar because such controls cause scroll bars to appear even when they’re set to be transient.

 Don’t override the default scrolling gestures or keyboard shortcuts.
 Users are accustomed to the systemwide scrolling behavior.